sapcc/maia/docs/users-guide.md

 Username: myUser
 ```

-You may also use the special username syntax described [here](#openstack-authentication-and-authorization)
+You may also use the special username syntax described in more detail [here](#openstack-authentication-and-authorization)
 to log right into your target project.

 ```